Simplifying the Transfer Process

 As of spring 2008, 30 percent of the students who entered a public or private two-year college in 2005 transferred to a public four-year institution, while 31 percent transferred from a public or private four-year school to a public two-year school.
 Eighteen percent moved from one public or private two-year college to a different public two-year college, and 21 percent transferred from one public or private four-year institution to a different public four-year institution.
 The percentage of public two-year to four-year transfer students who earned a bachelor's degree within six years has increased from 19.8 percent in 2002-03 to 38.1 percent in 2006-07.

 Before you change schools, you should determine which courses would transfer.
 To make the process easier, the State Regents provide a course transfer matrix that outlines courses that will transfer among Oklahoma's public colleges and universities.
-To view the transfer matrix, click Course Transfer on the left menu.
+To view the transfer matrix, click Course Transfer on the right menu.
 You can also contact the college you plan to attend to find out what courses are required for the major you have chosen.

 For more information, contact Adrienne Proffer at firstname.lastname@example.org or 225.9163 in the Oklahoma City area or call the Student Information Hotline at 800.858.1840, option 7.